BDC Hamburger Icon

 FYIDid you know

-Professional negligence FAQ
+Professional negligence FAQs

 In general, no. If your employee was injured at work, they could seek a workers' compensation settlement.
 However, they may be able to claim employer negligence if your action (or inaction) leads to an injury, illness, damage or theft.
-There may also be occasions when an employee can sue you if you ask them to do something not covered by their employment contract.
-They may also have a case if they suffer injury from the actions of an engaged third party like a contractor.
+There also may be occasions when an employee can sue you if you ask them to do something not covered by their employment contract.
+They may also have a case if they suffer injury from the actions of an engaged third party, like a contractor.

 Professional and business negligence are similar but not identical.
-In legal parlance, business negligence is known as "ordinary negligence."
+In legal parlance, business negligence is known as “ordinary negligence.”
 It describes when a person is injured as a direct result of a company not exercising a general standard of reasonable care, regardless of intent.
 For example, consider a business selling a faulty product or failing to maintain safe premises.
-These are general business activities that do not require specialist professional skills to execute.
+These are general business activities that do not require special professional skills.
 Professional negligence is more specific and relates to the expectations and standards of a particular line of work.
 It refers to an employee of a business (including the owner) not meeting the specific standard expected by others in their profession.
 This leads to a failure to provide a reasonable duty of care as a professional, resulting in harm or injury to a client or customer.
 Examples include an accountant filling out a tax form incorrectly or a lawyer giving poor advice.

 In legal settlements, compensatory damages are intended to recompense a victim for the wrong they have experienced.
 Punitive damages are meant to deter others in the same field from making the same mistake because they inflate the costs of making that mistake.

-Mark Fairlie contributed to this article.
+Amanda Hoffman and Mark Fairlie contributed to this article.

 Did you find this content helpful?